One bowl meals rank among my favorite dishes.

 Cook the lentils

 - Place the rinsed lentils, water, garlic powder, and onion salt in a large soup pot.
-Bring to a boil.
+Bring to a boil over medium-high heat.

-- Once boiling, lower the heat, and bring the lentils to a simmer.
+- Once boiling, turn the heat down to low, cover the pot, leaving the lid slightly ajar, and bring the lentils to a simmer.
 Simmer for about 35-40 minutes, until the lentils are cooked through but still have a bite to them.

 - Once the lentils finish cooking, drain any excess water and add the salt.